 1. A Boxed Set of Books: Many great series come in boxed sets.
 Consider giving the children in your life boxed sets of books you think they'll love.

-2. Storia eBooks: Storia is a free e-reading app for PC, iPad, Kindle Fire, and Android tablets.
+2. eBooks: There are many free eReading apps for PC, iPad, Kindle Fire, and Android tablets.
 There are thousands of titles to choose from for kids of all ages.